Singhrituraj114/Heart-Disease-prediction/README.md

 # OR using venv
 python -m venv heart_env
-source heart_env/bin/activate  # On macOS/Linux
+source heart_env/bin/activate  # For macOS/Linux
-# .\heart_env\Scripts\activate  # On Windows
+# .\heart_env\Scripts\activate  # For Windows
 3. Install Dependencies
-Install all required libraries using the requirements.txt file (you will need to create this file based on the libraries above):
+Install all required libraries using the requirements.txt file (ensure this file is present in your project directory):

 Bash